 5. Know the country’s laws

-Some people don’t do this and then complain when something goes wrong that they “didn’t know”.
-Well it’s your business to know.
-You might not agree with the way a country does things (for example, the culture in Saudi Arabia is vastly different to in the U.K.)… but when you’re in someone’s country you abide by their rules – for your own safety.
+You might not agree with the way a country does things (for example, the culture in Saudi Arabia is vastly different to that in the U.K.)… but when you’re in someone’s country you abide by their rules – for your own safety, at least.
 Don’t take unnecessary risks!

 6. Stay calm

 I’ve had times when I’ve really wanted to shout, times when I’ve gotten really angry – border control being really unfair or train conductors being super unhelpful… but be aggressive or inflammatory and you can expect to lose any will for them to co-operate with you.
 And then you’ll be stuck somewhere with people totally unwilling to help you.
-Stay calm!
+Stay calm for your own safety!

 7. Beware of ‘helpful’ strangers